+Belts, if worn, are to be solid black, blue, or brown (no decorations).

+Shirts:

-- Khaki uniform walking shorts only for grades 6th-8th - May be worn August through October 31, April 1 through May - \circ No lower than knee length, no shorter than 3 inches above the knee - Shorts should be neither tight-fitting nor baggy and must be worn at the waist. - Belts, if worn, are to be solid black, blue or brown (no decorations). - Shirts: - White, light blue, dark blue, maroon/wine - Polo or oxford (long or short sleeves) - o Banded polo shirts purchased through Dennis Uniform in white or navy - White turtleneck - Girls blouse (plain white, no lace or ruffles) - The only approved logo is the school logo on shirts, sweaters, etc. purchased through Dennis Uniform. - Not too oversized or skin tight - Shirts need to be buttoned (except for the collar button) - Anything worn under the uniform shirt must be solid white or solid navy; no words, colors, pictures, logos or print. - Shirts and blouses are to be tucked in at all times, so that belt loops or waistbands can be seen.
-Banded polos should - be worn with the band at the waist and not pulled down.
+- White, light blue, dark blue, maroon/wine - Polo or oxford (long or short sleeves) - Banded polo shirts purchased through SchoolBelles in white or navy - White or navy blue turtleneck - Girls blouse (plain white, no lace or ruffles) - The only approved logo is the school logo on shirts, sweaters, etc. purchased through SchoolBelles or SFA Spirit Store. - Not too oversized or skin tight - Shirts need to be buttoned (except for the collar button) - Anything worn under the uniform shirt must be solid white; no words, colors, pictures, logos or print. - Shirts and blouses are to be tucked in at all times, so that belt loops or waistbands can be seen.
+Banded polos should be worn with the band at the waist and not pulled down.
 Excess fabric should be neatly folded over the waist.

-• Sweaters/Sweatshirts
+Sweaters/Sweatshirts:

-- Solid navy blue or white pullover, cardigan or vest sweater - Plain navy or white sweatshirt - o Dark green, maroon, navy, white or gray St. Joseph School sweatshirt - Uniform shirts must be worn under sweaters and sweatshirts. - No hoods or zippers - The St. Joseph School quarter-zip, purchased through Dennis Uniform is acceptable. - Any other jackets or sweatshirts may be worn to and from school and at recess only.
+- Solid navy blue or white pullover, cardigan or vest sweater - Plain navy or white sweatshirt - Dark green, maroon, navy, white or gray Saint Joseph School sweatshirt - Uniform shirts must be worn under sweaters and sweatshirts. - No hoods or zippers - The Saint Joseph School quarter-zip sweatshirt purchased through SchoolBelles or SFA Spirit Store is acceptable. - Any other jackets or sweatshirts (even Spirit wear) may be worn to and from school and at recess only.

-• Shoes and Socks/Stockings/Leggings
+Shoes and Socks/Stockings/Leggings:

 - Suitable shoes (dress, tennis, loafer, sports, "indoor" boots) or closed-toe sandals are to be worn.
 All shoes and sandals must have a back or strap around the back of the foot.
 Heels and crocs are not allowed for safety reasons.
-Also, no light-up shoes due to distraction. - Solid black, navy blue or white socks or tights must be worn with shoes or sandals all year long; only small logos (no stripes) when worn with shorts, jumpers or skirts. - Girls may also wear black or navy blue leggings under the uniform skirt/jumper in cold weather (school pants, capris and dance pants are not allowed under the uniform skirt/jumper).
-Leggings are tight-fitting, ankle length (no capri length) leg coverings (basically, stockings without feet).
-Leg coverings that are loose fitting, fall below the ankle and/or flare at the bottom are considered pants, not leggings. - Gym Uniform - ALL GRADES: Shoes appropriate for a gym floor (tennis shoes, running shoes, etc.).
+Also, no light-up shoes due to distraction. - Solid black, navy blue, or white socks or tights must be worn with shoes or sandals all year long; only small logos (no stripes) when worn with shorts, jumpers, or skirts. - Girls may also wear black or navy-blue leggings under the uniform skirt/jumper in cold weather (school pants, capris, and dance pants are not allowed under the uniform skirt/jumper).
+Leggings are tightfitting, ankle length (no capri length) leg coverings (basically, stockings without feet).
+Leg coverings that are loose fitting, fall below the ankle, and/or flare at the bottom are considered pants, not leggings.

+Gym Uniform:

+ALL GRADES: Shoes appropriate for a gym floor (tennis shoes, running shoes, etc.).
 Students also typically wear their school uniforms for PE classes.
-Jr. High students (7th-8th grades) may choose to change into gym clothes (basketball shorts or uniform shorts with appropriate t-shirt). - Hair - Hair must be well groomed and its natural color.
-Extremes in hair styles/colors are unacceptable. - Wigs, hair pieces and hair extensions are not allowed (exceptions for illness such as cancer). - Boys' hair should be relatively short (long hair styles are not permitted).
-Hair should not touch the eyebrows in the front or the collar in the back.
-Sideburns and hair covering the ear should be no longer than halfway down the ear on the sides.
-Boys must be clean shaven (no facial hair). - Girls' hair should be kept out of the eyes.
-Girls may wear simple hair accessories.
-These should not be worn on the wrist when not in use. - Hats, bandanas, head scarves, head bands with tails and terry cloth sweatbands are not permitted.
+Jr. High students (7th-8th grades) may choose to change into gym clothes (basketball shorts or uniform shorts with appropriate t-shirt).